 The Robert H.N.
-Ho Mind, Brain, and Behavior Initiative (MBBI) awards grants for research projects, recurring activities, and events that enhance scholarship, teaching, or student involvement related to mind, brain, or behavior.
+Ho Mind, Brain, and Behavior Initiative (MBBI) awards grants for research projects, recurring activities, events, and extended scholarly time spent elsewhere that enhance scholarship, teaching, or student involvement related to mind, brain, and behavior.
+MBBI awards three types of grants, which are each explained below.

 Proposal Categories